 Disqus, Inc. is the legal entity that has executed the Agreement with Publisher for the provision of Disqus' commenting application services on Publisher’s website.

-Nature of Services provided by Publisher:
+Nature of the Data; Purposes of Processing by Publisher:

 Type(s) of Personal Data processed: